nsankethreddy/Received-code-pdp/README.md

 Implemented Dithering on the existing code: Y

+Script command for dithering: Y

+Dithering from GUI: Y

 (Details for Dithering is on the bottom of this file)

 # Image Manipulation and Enhancement (IME)